ricardoyanez/naglib/README.md

 The **X05BAF** routine is substituted with a C wrapper function that calls **clock()**.

-## AMOS - Bessel Functions
+## AMOS - Bessel Functions of complex argument

-The AMOS routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
+The AMOS routines for evaluating Bessel functions of complex argument are distributed by [Netlib](https://netlib.org/amos/).

 <ins>REFERENCE</ins>